Teaching exam prep

 Use the score to decide the next move.

-The first result tells you whether CSET English Subtest I needs more content review, better pacing, or a longer timed rehearsal before the real exam.
+The first result tells you whether your CSET English Subtest I 2026-2027 prep needs more content review, better pacing, or a longer timed rehearsal before test day.

 Under 60%